Coronary Heart Disease

 • Call your provider if you have any new symptoms, if your symptoms worsen, or if you have problems with your blood pressure or blood sugar.

-You may be referred for exercise-based cardiac rehabilitation to manage symptoms and reduce the chances of future problems such as heart attack.
-Studies have shown that cardiac rehabilitation lowers the risk of hospitalization and death.
+Your provider may refer you for cardiac rehabilitation, which is a medically supervised exercise program for people recovering from heart problems.
+Studies show that cardiac rehabilitation lowers the risk of hospitalization and death.
 It can also improve your quality of life.

 Prevent serious problems over your lifetime

-Your healthcare provider will work with you to manage medical conditions that can raise your risk of heart problems and complications:
+Work with your healthcare provider to manage medical conditions that can raise your risk of heart problems:

-There are benefits to quitting smoking no matter how long or how much you have smoked.
-Coronary heart disease risk linked to smoking begins to decrease soon after you quit, and it generally continues to decrease over time.
+There are benefits to quitting smoking, no matter how long or how much you have smoked.
+The risk of coronary heart disease from smoking begins to decrease soon after you quit, and it generally continues to decrease over time.

 Take care of your mental health

 Living with heart disease may cause fear, anxiety, depression, and stress.
 You may worry about having heart problems or making lifestyle changes that are necessary for your health.
-Talk with your healthcare provider about how you feel, and consider seeking other types of support:
+Talk with your provider about how you feel and consider seeking other types of support:

 • Talk to a professional counselor.
 If you have depression or anxiety, you may also need medicines or other treatments that can improve your quality of life.

 • Join a patient support group.
 This may help you adjust to living with heart disease.
-You can find out how other people manage similar symptoms.
+You can learn how other people manage symptoms like yours.
 Your provider may be able to recommend local support groups, or you can check with an area medical center.

 • Seek support from family and friends.
 Letting your loved ones know how you feel and what they can do to help you can help relieve stress and anxiety.